Urigo/angular-meteor/README.md

     });

 ### Templates
-A template is defined using the template tags (this could be in a standalone .html or included in another .html).
+A template is defined using the template tags (this could be in a standalone file or included in another file).

     <template name="foo">
       <h1>Hello, World!</h1>